Skip to content Skip to footer navigation

 Is there a cheaper alternative to a KitchenAid mixer?

-CHOICE tip: Compare the KitchenAid stand mixers with models from Kenwood, Breville, Kogan, Kmart, Smeg, Sunbeam and more.
+CHOICE tip: Compare the KitchenAid stand mixers with models from Kenwood, Breville, Kmart, Smeg, Sunbeam and more.
+Models that have a CHOICE Expert Rating of 80–84% aren't recommended by our experts but are definitely still worth considering.
 See our latest kitchen mixers review.

 KitchenAid mixers: Our verdict

-They have a solid construction and are built to last, and while they have a distinctive look, we're finding more brands offering aesthetically pleasing designs and more in terms of value for money.
+They have a solid construction and are built to last, and while they have a distinctive look, we're finding more brands offering aesthetically pleasing designs and better value for money.

-Compared to other mixers we've tested, KitchenAid is only OK in terms of ease of use.
+Compared to other mixers we've tested, KitchenAid models are only OK in terms of ease of use.

-"They can be clunky when processing a heavy load and the motor head is heavy and isn't spring loaded, so you'll need to manually lift and lower the motor head," she says.
+"They can be clunky when processing a heavy load and the motor head is heavy and isn't spring loaded, so you'll need to manually lift and lower the motor head," Fiona says.

 Her final tip?
 Try to nab a bargain during sales periods.